 Having created an issue successfully in the last JIRA tutorial we are on our way to master yet another important topic today – Creating and working with sub-tasks in JIRA.

 A sub-task is nothing but a division of a parent issue (task) into chunks of work that can be assigned and tracked individually.

-Example 1: A QA related example could be of the task of Test documentation.
+Example 1: A QA related example could be the task of Test documentation.
 Test documentation by itself is an activity that might take a week to finish.
 Say, it involves the following aspects: Test plan documentation which takes 2 days.
 Test case documentation – 2 days, Test plan review – ½ day and Test case review – 1 day.
-Also assume that there are 2 resources.
+Also, assume that there are 2 resources.

 - Test plan documentation – assigned to resource 1